 Ohau Weir Camera.

-Service from the Ohau Weir camera is not 100% reliable as it does not always update hourly.
+Service from the Ohau Weir camera is not 100% reliable as it does not always update (in winter the update is set to update every 8 hrs due to low sunlight conditions).
 If you wish to check on the Lake Ohau Weir status and lake levels you can also visit the Meridian Energy website (www.meridianenergy.co.nz/about-us/our-power-stations/lake-levels) - you will need to refer to the current lake level indicated in the graph of the Lake Ohau section for information of the current lake level.
 Levels above 520.4m result in water discharging over the outlet weir and into the Upper Ohau River.